 - Bipolar disorder

 - Conduct disorders

 Learn more about the most common mental disorders in the United States.

 Patients being treated for mental disorders also often misuse the following types of substances:

 Learn more about the most common substance use disorders in the United States.

 Learn about individualized assessment and treatment for co-occurring disorders.

-HIV, AIDS, and Viral Hepatitis in MAT
+HIV, AIDS, and Viral Hepatitis in MOUD

 HIV, AIDS, and viral hepatitis are important public health concerns for both patients and health professionals in substance use disorder treatment programs.
 Use of medications for SUD treatment typically involves HIV and hepatitis antibody testing at admission, or a referral for antibody testing.

 HIV and hepatitis prevention and reduced transmission are key goals of OTPs and other programs designed to treat substance use disorders.
 In addition, HIV testing and risk-reduction counseling, have been shown to stop or decrease drug use and related risk behaviors, including risky injection practices and unsafe sex.